Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

 How does reducing meat consumption benefit the environment?

-Eating less meat is only good for the environment if it is meat from industrial agriculture.
+Eating less meat is only good for the environment if it is from industrial agriculture.
 Grazing grass-fed cattle can even benefit the environment.

 How what we eat affects the environment?